 Students will be charged standard HWS tuition and fees and a $550 administrative fee.
 This will cover course credit for the semester and the orientation program, including the intensive German course.
 Note that no room or board charge is included.
 Students will pay housing fees directly and may either purchase or prepare their own meals.
 Students should bring their HWS room and board fees with them to cover these expenses (full-year students will need to plan accordingly to cover two semesters).
 Room costs will vary depending upon the option chosen but should range from $2300—$2800.
 While food expenses will vary according to individual tastes, we estimate that about $2100—$2300 should be sufficient for students who prepare their own meals.
 Additional expenses not covered include airfare, books and course-related materials, residence permit and personal expenses (laundry, entertainment, ground transportation and independent travel).
 We estimate airfare for this program at $1000—$1200 from the East Coast, books and course materials at $250 and residence permit at $150.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
 We would suggest a minimum of $1500 above and beyond room and board.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.
-For information visit the Julius G. Blocker '53 Endowed Fund website.
-Those selected as "Blocker Fellows" receive support to cover a variety of expenses related to their study abroad program.
+Students applying to study in Germany through CGEsponsored programs are encouraged to apply to the Julius G. Blocker ’53 Endowed Fund.
+Those selected as “Blocker Fellows” receive support to cover a variety of expenses related to their study abroad program.
+For further information visit the Julius G. Blocker '53 Endowed Fund website.
 The deadline for applications for the Blocker Fellowship is the same as the deadline for CGE program applications.

 NOTE: This information is subject to change.
 Please see the CGE for more information.